 The PSEP Facebook page continues to grow in its use.
+The page currently has 584 "likes" and 584 followers.
 It provides yet another avenue for timely information to be delivered to pesticide users and other interested parties.
-This Facebook page frequently posts article links for the Illinois Pesticide Review, the Home, Yard, and Garden Pest Newsletter, and the Bulletin It also serves as a platform for clients to have their pest control and licensing questions answered by PSEP Specialists.
+This Facebook page frequently posts article links for the Illinois Pesticide Review, the Home, Yard, and Garden Pest Newsletter, and the Bulletin.
+It also serves as a platform for clients to have their pest control and licensing questions answered by PSEP Specialists.